walterfreeman/phy211/paper2.md

 out the flaws in the argument being made?
 This is especially important if you are discussing an example of deliberate misinformation: how could someone else have recognized that they were being lied to?

-Finally, if the issue resulted from negligence, rather than malice, describe what the researchers should have done instead to ensure that they didn't reach incorrect conclusions.
+Finally, if the issue resulted from negligence or a mistake, rather than a deliberate attempt to deceive anyone, describe what the researchers should have done instead to ensure that they didn't reach incorrect conclusions.

 A few notes: